kulichkoff/Kulichkoff/README.md

 Very little ERP system for my father's business.
 It is a very specific project.
 The main task of it is generating bills for counter agents.

-Kulichkoff's ERP is a good project for me to show my hard skills using Angular.
+Kulichkoff's ERP is a good project for me to show my hard skills using Angular and Nest JS frameworkds.
 In this project I experimented with docker-compose contexts and with **Nx**.